helidon-io/helidon/docs/se/grpc/server.md

 #### Implementing Protobuf Services

-To implement Protobuf-based services, you can follow the official [instructions](https://grpc.io/docs/quickstart/java.html) on the gRPC website, which boil down to the following:
+To implement Protobuf-based services, you can follow the official [instructions][instructions] on the gRPC website, which boil down to the following:

 ##### Define the Service IDL